 How Do I Become a Pastoral Counselor?

 Unlike clinical mental health counseling, which is regulated by state boards, pastoral counseling requirements are determined by ecclesiastical and religious organizations.
-However, depending on your jurisdiction, employer, and professional goals, you may need to attend seminary, earn an advanced degree, and obtain certification or state licensure to become a pastoral counselor.
+However, depending on your jurisdiction, employer, and professional goals, you may need to attend seminary, earn an advanced degree, such as your MS in pastoral counseling, and obtain certification or state licensure to become a pastoral counselor.

 Learn more about education, licensure, and certification options for pastoral counselors below.